Davidsons Plum or Mullumbimby Plum

 - Flowers – Pink to red depending on the variety.

-- Flowering Time – Mid summer depending on climate.
+- Flowering Time – Mid summer to winter depending on climate.

 - Frost tolerant – No